 The inconvenient truth is: you don’t.
 And that’s a good thing.

 I don’t mean to say that you should pay for work and not worry about getting a result.
-What I mean is this: when you’re engaging a vendor for outsourced work, the hourly time spend doesn’t matter so long as you get the result you came for.
+What I mean is this: when you’re engaging a vendor for outsourced work, billable hours should be secondary to the deliverables and milestones you agreed on.

 My best advice: measure by week, not by hour